david-istvan/cas-grad-faq/README.md

 The aim of the supervisory meeting is to ensure that students are meeting their milestones.
 Supervisory meetings must be scheduled once a year.

 ##### Q: What is the typical format of the supervisory meeting?
-Typically, the student gives a brief presentation in which they report the completion of their milestones, the status of research, and plans for the rest of the academic program.
+- Typically, the student gives a brief presentation in which they report the completion of their milestones, the status of research, and plans for the rest of the academic program.
-The presentation is *at most* 20 minutes long.
+- The student presentation is limited to 20 minutes.
-Committee member(s) may ask clarifying questions to better assess the progress of the student.
+- Committee member(s) may ask clarifying questions to better assess the progress of the student.

 ##### Q: What is the typical content of the student presentation?
 The typical content includes: